d4mr/ShipX/README.md

+JUST A SIMPLE REACT APP TO VIEW AND DISPLAY SPACEX SHIPS, NOT SPACESHIPS, LITERAL FLOATING SHIPS, AND IN CASE U NEVER RAN A REACT PROJECT, KEEP READING THE AUTO GENERTED
+README.md BY create-react-app---->

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: